A Guide To Exports To Japan From Australia

 - You pay any necessary local taxes in Japan and Australia.

 Typical container costs — Shipping from Australia to Japan

 International shipping might not be as expensive as you think.
-According to the Sea Freight Calculator, the cost of renting a full container to ship goods from Australia to Japan is approximately:
+According to the Sea Freight Calculator, the cost of renting a full container to ship goods from Australia to Hong Kong is approximately:

 And according to Australia Trade, renting part of a container will cost you between $150 and $250 AUD per cubic meter or 1,000 kilos, whichever is greater.

 Remember that these are only shipping costs — The cost of actually having your goods freighted from one port to another.
 They don’t include costs involved in getting your goods to a warehouse, insurance, duties, and other fees.
 Make sure you understand your total logistics costs so you can factor them into your pricing.

 We’d advise you to compare a number of quotes from shipping companies and suppliers based on the type and quantity of goods you want to export.

 The type of documents you need to clear Japanese customs are an export permit, invoice and declaration.